jrocia/AppScanPresence-Dockerfile/README.md

 If you need to run AppScan Presence inside a container, here the Dockerfile recipe.
 Fill the 3 ENV (APIKEYID, APIKEYSECRET and PRESENCEID) and build it.

-PS: dont add quotes and single quotes in ENV entries.
+PS: do not add quotes and single quotes in ENV entries.

 You must have:<br>
 1 - An account in https://cloud.appscan.com<br>